God’s Covenant With Ancient Israel

 God’s covenant with ancient Israel was conditional on their obedience to Him: “Now it shall come to pass, if you diligently obey the voice of the LORD your God, to observe carefully all His commandments which I command you today, that the LORD your God will set you high above all nations of the earth” (Deuteronomy 28:1 also Ezekiel 36:26-28).
 Had the necessary obedience been done, Israel’s residence in their land would have been permanent.
 From her would have gone out the message of peace to bring the whole world to the spirit of truth.

 Consequently, Israel’s enemies conquered them.
-Their kings were taken into exile with the people (Jeremiah 9:15, 16; 16:13).
-And even when they returned from exile they again backslid greatly and their apostasy climaxed when they crucified the Son of God the Savior of the world.
+Israel’s kings were taken into exile with the people (Jeremiah 9:15, 16; 16:13).
+And even when they returned from exile they again backslid greatly and their apostasy climaxed when they crucified the Son of God – the Savior of the world.

 Before His death, Jesus declared, “O Jerusalem, Jerusalem, the one who kills the prophets and stones those who are sent to her!
 How often I wanted to gather your children together, as a hen gathers her chicks under her wings, but you were not willing!
 See!
 Your house is left to you desolate” (Matthew 23:37,38).
 Thus, the Jewish probation ended and they were finally utterly destroyed as a nation by the Romans in 70 AD.